 How Does Saved Cord Blood Get Used?

-The Parent’s Guide to Cord Blood Foundation notes that about 70% of patients who need a stem cell transplant don’t have a matching donor in their own family.
+The Health Resources and Services Administration notes that about 70% of patients who need a stem cell transplant don’t have a matching donor in their own family.
 Fortunately, cord blood doesn’t have to be perfectly matched to help those dealing with ailments such as:

 - Sickle Cell